itsmalikabdullahnasir/Portfolio/README.md

-# Portfolio
+# Abdullah Nasir - Portfolio

-A sleek, modern, and animated personal portfolio website for Abdullah Nasir, Software Engineer &amp; Cybersecurity Student.
-Built with HTML, CSS, and JavaScript.
-Showcases skills, projects, and contact information with a professional, interactive design.
+A modern, animated, and responsive personal portfolio website for Abdullah Nasir, Software Engineer & Cybersecurity Student.
+Showcasing skills, projects, and contact information with a sleek UI and interactive effects.

+## Features
+- Modern, animated design
+- Responsive layout
+- Project showcase with icons and gradients
+- Contact form and social links

+## Tech Stack
+- HTML5
+- CSS3 (with custom animations)
+- JavaScript

+---

+> Crafted with ❤️ by Abdullah Nasir